krishnabx/Restaurant-and-Inventory-Management-System/README.md

 # Restaurant-and-Inventory-Management-System
-This is the project for course IE 6700 Data Management for Analytics

 ### To create schema
 I have used MYSQL workbench for this project.
 Run the `Database.sql` file.
 It will create the schema for you